 "The DOE elected to change the scope of the HALEU Contract and move the operational portion of the demonstration to a new, competitively-awarded contract that would provide for operations beyond the term of the existing contract.
 While the existing contract ends on June 1, 2022, the DOE has unilaterally changed the scope of the existing contract and plans to compete the operational portion of the demonstration in a new, competitively-awarded contract, with operations to begin in mid-2022 Centrus believes it is well-positioned to compete for a follow-on contract to operate the machines in Piketon but there is no assurance that DOE will award such a contract to the Company."

-The new, competitively-awarded contract seems to be DOE's "HALEU Availability Program" and as you will read below, Silex has applied for this RFI.
-Centrus is now in a situation where they went from being the only vendor in a running contract to having to pitch in a RFI/RFP against competition that is already showcasing the next generation of enrichment technology.
-In addition, their current business is under severe danger due to the dependency on supply from TENEX.
+In addition, an important government agency program for the nuclear supply chain is the US DOE's "HALEU Availability Program" and as you will read below, Silex has applied for this RFI.
+Centrus is now in a situation where they have to pitch in a RFP against competition that is already showcasing the next generation of enrichment technology.
+Moreover, their current business is under severe danger due to the dependency on supply from TENEX.
 Based on this red flag I sold my Centrus position this week and scaled into Silex.

 Silex has multiple benefits compared to Centrus, as it is the only company currently developing the new generation of enrichment technology.
 The NRC approval is definitely important, but I assume that they can apply for this when the time is right.
 Moreover, Silex has a joint venture with Cameco (the biggest uranium producer in the western world).
-This JV is of certain benefit in terms of having preferred access to natural uranium at a discounted price.
+This JV has multiple benefits and offers utilities the option to fulfill all their nuclear fuel cycle needs (natural uranium, conversion & enrichment) from a vertically integrated provider.
 Please find my investment thesis for Silex below.